rmatil/angular-cms/README.md

 Installation
 ============
 As of now, you have to download the repo via git.
-Composer will available in the future.
+Composer will be available in the future.

 Then use composer in the root folder to install required dependencies: `composer install`.
 In `web/cms/` run `bower install` to download all required frontend packages.